orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 -------------

 A conda package is available for Orfeo Toolbox on Linux.
-It can be found at https://anaconda.org/orfeotoolbox/otb and can be installed with the command
+It can be found at https://anaconda.org/orfeotoolbox/otb and can be installed with the command.

+Note : it is a 7.1 version that is old.
+The conda package is hard to maintain as the conda base evolves often which breaks the build sometimes.

 ::